metapraveen/metapraveen.github.io/about/index.md

 ---
 Hi,

-I'm Praveen Kumar, a software engineer currently living in Berlin.
+I'm Praveen Kumar, a software engineer from India currently living in Berlin.
-I work at an automotive startup as a frontend engineer.
-Previously I worked at [unbxd][1], an e-commerce search/recommendation platform startup.

 JavaScript & Ruby are my favourite programming languages.
 I like exploring Open-source libraries and learn from other programmers out there.
 Reading some of their blogs inspired to me create this one for myself so I can write my learnings here.

-You can reach out to me at pdn (dot) sjce at gmail.com or [twitter][2] or collaborate with me on [github][3] or share your inspirational quote about life with me on [linkedin][4] :D
+You can reach out to me at praveen (dot) kumar at hey.com or [twitter][2] or collaborate with me on [github][3] or share your inspirational quote about life with me on [linkedin][4] :D